pjanec/dirigent/README.md

 To speedup the boot process of a system comprising multiple interdependent computers, certain applications (independent on those on other computers) can be launched even before the connection among computers is established.

 #### Ways of control
-All operations can be controlled from any computer via a control GUI, from a separate remote control tool or programmatically via a .net library.
+All operations can be controlled

+ * from any computer via a control GUI

+ * from a command line tool or

+ * programmatically via a .net library.

 #### Local and networked mode
 Dirigent can be configured to to run either in single-machine or networked mode, with embedded control GUI or as GUIless background process (daemon), or as a command line control application.